 Great Stained Glass Patterns For the Beginner

 The prairie school of design is based on natural organic elements.
-In Wright’s mind, a big part of his organic architecture was the horizontal line of the mid-western prairie.
+In Wright’s mind, a big part of his organic architecture was the horizontal line of the midwestern prairie.
 The benefit of this horizontal based design is, of course, the abundance of straight lines.
 For any novice stained glass artist, straight lines are favorites to score and break because of their relative ease.
 This is a great collection of beginner stained glass patterns.

 While the designs included also have designs with circles or arcs, there are plenty of designs that require only straight scores.
 Most of the pieces, while easy to cut will have at a minimum of about 40 pieces with the more complex stained glass panel designs well beyond that.
 If you’re looking for patterns for a prairie window, this is a good book to have.